Barcelona, a Gothic and Modernist marvel on the Mediterranean Sea, is a city well known for its quirky, cosmopolitan, cool character.

 The plan, called Eixample, intended to create the perfect environment for Barcelona’s fast-expanding population.

-In the end, the plan wasn’t built following all the utopian characteristics he envisioned in his plan.
+In the end, the plan wasn’t carried out with all the utopian characteristics he envisioned.

 10. Gaudí was not the original architect of Sagrada Familia